VegaDeftwing/OpGuidesHugoSrc/content/posts/lowres.md

 <div id="slider1"></div>

 So, you've got a website that you want to make use less bandwidth.
-Maybe you're paying by the byte per content delivery, maybe you're worried about the environment, either way, let's assume you want to make your images as small as possible.
+Maybe you're paying by the byte for content delivery, maybe you're worried about the environment, either way, let's assume you want to make your images as small as possible.
 The obvious place to start is just shrinking your images.
 Here, this is a 4032x2268 .jpg shrunk down to a 1008x567 .jpg - 25% of the original quality.
 This brings the file down from 3.2Mb to 260.4Kb, so about a 12x reduction in size.
 We can do better though:

 <script src="/js/slider.js"></script>